-There aren’t a lot of places where worship leaders of diverse congregations can have conversations about the intersection of faith, worship, leadership and race.
+There aren’t a lot of places where leaders of diverse congregations can have conversations about the intersection of faith, worship, leadership and race.
 So, we decided to make one and share it with all who care to listen in to the conversation!

 Madison Church was started in 1915 by Dutch-Speaking Christians from the Christian Reformed denomination who wanted to reach newcomers to their city with the gospel.
 English-speaking migrants from Appalachia were settling by hundreds and thousands in shanty-towns surrounding the furniture factories of Grand Rapids, and Madison Chapel was started to welcome them to the city.

 While the location of Madison Chapel changed over the decades, it remained a presence in the Madison Square neighborhood.